lecjlg/barc-docs/docs/source/userguide.rst

 Polygon edit tool

-Use this tool to edit esisting polygons you have created.
+Use this tool to edit exsisting polygons you have created.

 .. image:: /images/textadd.png
     :width: 26px